 When looking at a topo photo of Steinfell's Dome, the Southern Arches route is likely to stick out the most because it goes from the toe of the dome to the summit in a nice, direct line.
 The climbing is adventurous with only one old button head bolt as the only fixed gear on the route and easy but run-out slab climbing on the first pitch.
 Be prepared to do a fair bit of route finding and build your own anchors.
 This is a fun and rewarding outing on one of the City's most prominent formations.
 To keep the adventurous spirit of the route, consider stopping reading here and going out to pick your way up this line on intuition.
 But if you want a few more details, read on.

 Pitch 1: Start from a small ledge directly below a steep, moss covered crack and flake and pull up through this to get established on the dome.
 Work your way up slabby sections between obvious cracks and flakes for protection to a big, obvious left-trending crack/trough.
-Your goal is the big sideways "V" flake about half way the dome.
+Your eventual goal is the big sideways "V" flake about half way up the dome.
 Head towards that and run out your 70m rope to a good belay stance in the trough about 60m below the big sideways "V" flake.
 70m (5.8)

 Pitch 2: Continue up the trough/crack and onto a small ledge.
 Work up past another flake and crack just below the big sideways V flake.
 Clip the only piece of fixed protection on the route, an ancient buttonhead bolt and hanger, on the face below the big V flake.
 Make the crux moves up the face to grab the big V flake and take a sigh of relief.
 Trend right along this flake and mantle up on top of continue.
 Cruise the flake's left-trending trough to a belay stance at its top.
 70m.
 (5.8+)